About Apprenticeships and Traineeships

 If you are enrolled in the VCE or VCAL, a school-based apprenticeship or traineeship offers you the opportunity to combine an apprenticeship or traineeship with your school studies.

-A number of people are involved in arranging a school-based apprenticeship or traineeship, including you, your parents, an employer, a TAFE or other registered training organisation (RTO), your school and an Apprenticeship Network provider.
+A number of people are involved in arranging a school-based apprenticeship or traineeship, including you, your parents, an employer, your school, a TAFE or other registered training organisation (RTO) and an Apprenticeship Network provider.

 A school-based apprenticeship or traineeship requires a minimum of 13 hours per week, consisting of both training and employment.
 The arrangement must be integrated with your school timetable.
 It contributes towards your VCE or VCAL, leads to a nationally recognised qualification and includes paid work.